jasp-stats/jasp-desktop/Resources/Help/analyses/mlclusteringdensitybased.md

 #### Plots
 - K-distance plot: Generates a plot with the nearest neighbors distance (the amount of nearest neighbors is determined by the Min. core points parameter) on the y-axis and the points sorted by distance on the x-axis.
 This plot can be used for determining the optimal Epsilon value.
 The value where the graph shows a kink represents the optimal Epsilon value (the y-axis value).
-- T-sne cluster plot: Generates a T-sne plot of the clustering output.
-T-sne plots are used for visualizing high-dimensional data in a low-dimensional space of two dimensions aiming to illustrate the relative distances between data observations.
+- t-SNE cluster plot: Generates a t-SNE plot of the clustering output. t-SNE plots are used for visualizing high-dimensional data in a low-dimensional space of two dimensions aiming to illustrate the relative distances between data observations.
 The T-sne two-dimensional space makes the axes uninterpretable.
-A T-sne plot seeks to give an impression of the relative distances between observations and clusters
+A t-SNE plot seeks to give an impression of the relative distances between observations and clusters.
+To recreate the same t-SNE plot across several clustering analyses you can set their seed to the same value, as the t-SNE algorithm uses random starting values.
 - Legend: Sets a legend showing the cluster number for each observation.
 This option is set by default.
 - Labels: Shows the clustering labels of the different observations.